MathiasPius/hrobot-rs/errata.md

   This is a little strange, but if used consistenctly across the API might make sense, and could potentially resolve ambiguity for endpoints where the type of the returned object is not obvious, though I can't think of any examples in the API.

   However, the vSwitch endpoints specifically *do not* follow this convention, and instead return the "naked" objects themselves.

+* Update/modify endpoint does not return the updated object.
+Similar endpoints for servers, boot configs, etc. do.

+* Delete endpoint does not return the cancellation date, and querying for cancellation date information is not available.

 ## Undocumented Features